Deal with Climate Change

 We are working to improve efficiency by shortening transportation and delivery distances and by improving load efficiency.
 We also implement eco-friendly driving, which consumes less fuel and offers greater safety.
 Furthermore, we are promoting a modal shift from long-distance truck transportation to rail and ship to reduce CO2 emissions.

-CO2 emissions from the transportation and delivery of Kewpie products in FY2020 was 22,000 tonnes and a 2.3% decrease from the previous year.
+CO2 emissions from the transport and delivery of Kewpie products in FY2022 were 20,598 tons, down 6.0% from the previous year.

 CO2 Emissions from Transportation and Delivery